Quick Facts | Answer |

 - Costs of damage excluding normal wear and tear

-Most states, such as Kentucky, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.
+Most states, including Kentucky, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable and related to actual landlord expenses.

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.